LhanaAI/youtube-shorts-scraper/README.md

 - Facilitate the analysis of viral trends and the behavior of YouTube Shorts' recommendation algorithm.
 - Provide clean and structured datasets for the future development of virality prediction models (as part of Lhana AI Phase 1).

+## Next Project
+The tool is finally complete.
+There will be no more major updates, only necessary fixes and adjustments to the HTML structure of YouTube if it changes.

+The next phase is data cleansing, which I'll be doing in Google Colab and sharing here.
+The third and final phase is data analysis.
+I will not be sharing this part, as it involves a proprietary formula.
+This is where I'll be pulling YouTube Shorts videos for analysis.
+I'll be using Google Vision AI to extract the content and OpenAI Whisper to transcribe the audio for keyword searching.
+Afterward, a final analysis will be conducted using my proprietary XYZ formula.

 ## Features

 -   **Automated Data Collection:** Utilizes Selenium to simulate user interactions and gather data from YouTube Shorts feeds.